 Where?
 Choose your business premises

 You will need a location near residential neighborhoods so it’s convenient for parents.
+You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 When choosing a commercial space, you may want to follow these four rules of thumb: